pabloariel01/node.js-tutorials/ts design patters/theory.md

     composite
         for tree like data structures
         use same interface for nodes and leafs,a common method: for the leafs does the work, for the nodes it goupes its leafs work
+    proxi: sets a substitute object that controlls access and allows to perform operations before or after the requests gets to the object(logging,cahcing)

 behavoiral patters
     strategy create a bunch of algorithms and make them interchangable